Germany–United States relations: Cultural relations

-A German-American Friendship Garden was built in Washington, DC, and stands as a symbol of the positive and co-operative relations between the United States and the Federal Republic of Germany.
+A German-American Friendship Garden was built in Washington, D.C., and stands as a symbol of the positive and co-operative relations between the United States and the Federal Republic of Germany.
 It is on the historic axis between the White House and the Washington Monument on the National Mall, the garden borders Constitution Avenue between 15th and 17th Streets, where an estimated seven million visitors pass each year.
 The garden features plants native to both Germany and the United States and provides seating and cooling fountains.
 Commissioned to commemorate the 300th anniversary of German immigration to America, the garden was dedicated on November 15, 1988.

+According to German Federal Statistics, currently 520.422 people are living in the USA, who are born in Germany, but the number of citizens is estimated at around 200.000.
+There are currently around 300,000 American citizens living in Germany.